Robust Supply Chain Networks with Monte Carlo Simulation

 Demand

-It starts with the demand from your customers in 5 different markets (Brazil, USA, Germany, India and Japan).
+It starts with customer demand accross 5 different markets (Brazil, USA, Germany, India and Japan).

 Supply Capacity